labgrid-project/labgrid/doc/configuration.rst

 The example describes port 1 on the YKUSH USB hub with the serial "YK12345".
-(use "pykush -l" to get your serial...)
+(use "ykushcmd -l" to get your serial...)

 Arguments:
   - serial (str): serial number of the YKUSH hub